pidster/docs.docker.com/README.md

 This is a fast-moving project which has implications for both Docker's open source and commercial endeavors.

-Like all Docker open-source projects, this project aims to be visible and accessible.
-Given the hard constraints, we expect it will be necessary to make decisions without the typical community review.
+Like all Docker open-source projects, this project aims to be transparent and accessible.
+Given the hard constraints and the cross-over with a company event, we expect it will be necessary to make decisions and take actions in ways that are non-standard with typical Docker OS projects.

-This is software though, not stone; we can always revisit and revise later.
+This is *software* though, not **stone**; we can always revisit, refine, and revise later.

 ## Project Requirements